selvakumardhivakar/selvakumardhivakar/README.md

 ====================================
 Full Stack Developer
 --------------------
-I've been learning coding for 6+ years and have great exposure in javascript full-stack frameworks.
+I've been learning coding for 6.5+ years and have great exposure in javascript full-stack frameworks.
 * 💻  Check my leetcode profile to understand more about me [linkedin](https://www.linkedin.com/in/selvakumardhivakar/) & [leetcode](https://leetcode.com/selvakumardhivakar)
 * 🌍  I'm based in India
 * ✉️   You can contact me at [selvakumardhivakar@gmail.com](mailto:selvakumardhivakar@gmail.com)
 * 🚀  I'm currently working on [Infosys](http://www.infosys.com/) as Specialist Programmer
-* 🧠  I'm currently exploring Redwoodjs
+* 🧠  I'm currently exploring Nextjs
 * 🤝  I'm open to collaborating on projects that can be interesting now & then
 * ⚡   In love with Javascript & C++